secretstartups/handbook/support/support-stable-counterparts.html.md

 ### Raise concerns with your manager if unable to set aside required time to be an SSC

 - The success of this initiative depends heavily on the ability of the SSC to build and maintain a relationship with the Product team.
-This is a task that will take some dedicated time to be spent on it.
+You will need to dedicate time to it regularly.
 - If you find yourself unable to do justice to the expectations, have a chat with your manager and let them help you with time management and prioritization.
 - It is perfectly alright to step aside for a few weeks and get back into it again once you have the bandwidth to do so.